Are you taking new clients? How can I make an appointment?

 Will there be homework?

-Sometimes, I might show you something that I want you to try outside of our time together or suggest an app.
-Maybe, I’ll offer a reading of some kind.
+Sometimes, we might show you something that we want you to try outside of our time together or suggest an app to incorporate.

 Of course, what you do outside of our sessions is up to you.
 The more of those kinds of things you try, the more we will learn how and if they help you.
 From there, we can hone in on the practices that work best for you.